RichardFoo/Trinket-USB-Keyboard/README.md

 keystrokes in an online game, so it'd think the player was still interacting (e.g., milking cows).

-This is a simple project to emulate a USB mouse and keyboard - a human interface device, or 'HID' in USB lingo.
+This is a simple project to emulate a USB mouse and keyboard - human interface devices, or 'HID' in USB lingo.
 A mouse button is held down for 2 minutes, followed by a couple keystrokes to jog the character and stay "active".
 Repeat, ad infinitum.